 Quick to assemble, this is a simple recipe I’ve cooked many times.
 Stir in hot sauce if you like a bit of heat.
 I also like to top the finished dish with a sprinkling of shredded cheddar cheese. —Cindi Hayward-Boger, Ardmore, Alabama

 I always experiment with different herbs on my eggs, since I eat them every morning.
 This one became one of my favorites! —Valerie Belley, St. Louis, Missouri

-Two of my favorite ingredients make a fantastic combination for a holiday bar—especially when you use fresh-squeezed orange juice in the glaze. —Anna Wood, Cullowhee, North Carolina
+Two of my favorite ingredients, oranges and cashews, make a fantastic combination for a holiday bar—especially when you use fresh-squeezed orange juice in the glaze. —Anna Wood, Cullowhee, North Carolina

 I love to cook for company and do brunch frequently.
 Different from most egg bakes, this casserole combines scrambled eggs and a cheese sauce that bake up into a rich and creamy dish. —Candace Hesch, Mosinee, Wisconsin

 Please Select Username to appear on public areas of the site like community and recipe comments.